mrkkrp/zip/README.md

 λ> createArchive archivePath (loadEntry BZip2 toSelector myFilePath)
 ```

-Finally, you can copy entry from another archive without re-compression
+Finally, you can copy an entry from another archive without re-compression
 (unless you use `recompress`, see below):

 ```haskell